Skip to main content

 Green Animals, the oldest topiary garden in the nation, also boasts more than 35 formal flowerbeds, geometric pathways, arbors, fruit trees, and vegetable and herb gardens.
 There truly is something for everyone at Green Animals.

-Thirty-seven thousand tulips contribute more color during the spring before late spring perennials like columbine, lupine and coral bells give way to summer annuals, hydrangeas, daylilies and countless more unique specimens.
+Thirty-seven thousand tulips contribute a rainbow of colors during the early spring.
+Late-spring perennials like columbine, lupine and coral bells give way to summer annuals, hydrangeas, daylilies and countless more unique specimens.
 In the fall, highlights include late-blooming mums, asters, daisies, dahlias and more.

 History